MrDatastorage/react-native-data-forms/README.md

 - Selecting and uploading multiple images/videos, 1 by 1
 - File upload
 - Step-by-step form functionality that walks through all inputs one by one, navigating to the next input using a stack navigator.
 This can be achieved by adding a walkThrough bool prop and a function getScreens that returns all Forms seperately in screens-objects which can be added to your stack-navigator dynamically.

+If anyone using this likes to contribute, please contact me so we can discuss about the way to implement things.
+[Here](https://karsens.com) you can find a contact button.

+## Hire me
+If you need consulting about whether or not it's possible to use this in your codebase - contact me - I'll help you for free.
+If you need help to convert your codebase to use this library, I can help you with that.
+[Hire me](https://karsens.com/hire-me/).